-- Strict adherence to good manufacturing and hygienic procedures, with an increased focus on effective cleaning routines, contact surfaces, equipment, tools and faculties. - o increased surveillance of hygiene effectiveness - o review to ensure sufficient access to hand washing and hygiene stations - cleaning and sanitising of food production environment and equipment, particularly high-contact areas including lunchrooms, smoking areas and bathrooms - Appropriate use and disposal of personal protective equipment. - Ensure a "fit for work" policy is in place to prevent site access by staff who may place the business at risk. - The systems used to facilitate compliance with existing requirements of Standard 3.2.2 of the Food Standards Code should support the above measures. - Other measures that may be implemented include documented and recorded COVID-19 training, a recorded health check prior to work and the wearing of specifically approved PPE (e.g. change of clothes to coveralls) for site entry.
+- Strict adherence to good manufacturing and hygienic procedures, with an increased focus on effective cleaning routines, contact surfaces, equipment, tools and facilities, including: - o increased surveillance of hygiene effectiveness - o ensuring sufficient access to hand washing and hygiene stations - heightened diligence with regard to cleaning and sanitising of the food production environment and equipment, particularly high-contact areas including lunchrooms, smoking areas and bathrooms - Appropriate use and disposal of personal protective equipment. - Ensure a "fit for work" policy is in place to prevent site access by staff who may place the business at risk. - Other measures such as documented and recorded COVID-19 training, a recorded health check prior to work and the wearing of specifically approved PPE (e.g. change of clothes to coveralls) for site entry.